Ohio State Route 43: Cuyahoga County

 Entering into Cuyahoga County at Solon northwesterly along Aurora Road, State Route 43 meets State Route 91 (S.O.M.
 Center Road) in the downtown of the city.
 Into Bedford Heights, State Route 43 passes under the triangular interchange between Interstate 271, Interstate 480 and U.S. Route 422.
 On the other side of the triangle, the state highway passes through North Randall, where it briefly follows State Route 8 north before turning northwest onto Miles Road.
 After going through Warrensville Heights, State Route 43 enters Cleveland.
 At the Broadway Avenue intersection, State Route 43 meets State Route 14, and the two highways converge.
 From this point into downtown Cleveland, State Route 43 is no longer signed, although it has been in the past.
 The combined state routes run northwesterly through the Slavic Village neighborhood, cross through partial interchanges with Interstate 77 and Interstate 490, and converge with U.S. Route 422, State Route 8 and State Route 87 onto Ontario Avenue.
-After intersecting Interstate 90, State Route 43 comes to an end along with the other four routes it is combined with at Public Square in downtown Cleveland, where the highways meet U.S. Route 6, U.S. Route 20, U.S. Route 42 and U.S. Route 322.
+After intersecting Interstate 90, State Route 43 comes to an end along with the other four routes it is combined with at Public Square in downtown Cleveland, where the highways meet U.S. Route 6 and U.S. Route 20.

 History

 State Route 43 is one of the original state highways, though the initial designation as State Route 43 was only applied on the segment between Steubenville and Canton.
 Until 1926, the section of modern State Route 43 from Canton to Aurora was signed as State Route 89 while the section from Aurora to its northern junction with State Route 14 was designated as State Route 82.
 In 1930, State Route 43 was rerouted along a previously unnumbered road which put it approximately one mile west of North Olmsted.
 This section of road would be renumbered as State Route 17 in 1934.
-The section from North Randall to downtown Cleveland was part of State Route 8 from 1931–1938.
+The section from North Randall to downtown Cleveland was part of State Route 8 from 1931 to 1938.
 By 1939, State Route 43 was extended to downtown Cleveland, cosigned with State Route 14.
 In 1975, State Route 43 was rerouted in Kent along the recently completed Haymaker Parkway.
 Previously it had followed South Water Street to Kent's center and then turned west over the Cuyahoga River along the Main Street bridge.